etsangsplk/sputter/docstring/ns.md

-# (ns name) returns a namespace
+# (ns name?) returns a namespace
 Will return a namespace context based on its name.
 If the namespace does not already exist, it will be created before being returned.
+If no name is provided, the current namespace will be returned.

 ## An Example